 Peter’s expression turned speculative.
 “I bet it’ll be cool as shit.”

 At that moment, his computer lit with a notification.
 The social media group known as “Atherton’s Chimps” was abuzz with activity.
 Apparently, a new student had just arrived.
-A plethora of messages was popping up, all along the lines of Please welcome our newest addition to Atherton High!
+Clusters of messages were popping up, all along the lines of Please welcome our newest addition to Atherton High!
 But that wasn’t what caught Peter’s eye.